The Detoxification of the Church

 One of the issues that came with the shift in postmodern thinking was the idea of Deconstructionism.
 Deconstruction by definition signifies “a project of critical thought whose task is to locate and 'take apart' those concepts which serve as the axioms or rules for a period of thought.” (wiki) The modernist Church and its structures were to not exempt of the dismantling affects of Deconstructionism.
 However, if the church in the modernist era needed to undergo some type of structural disassembly in order to

-re-engage the postmodern mind, then the shift in our form and function was worth it.
+re-engage the postmodern mind, then the shift in our form and function

 The apostle Paul used the same logic to re-engage communities and people groups who needed truth contextualized.